Do you have experience managing the help desk as an IT professional? Or are you just beginning your career in this area?

 Your educational background, professional aspirations, and timetable for entering the IT or cyber sector are all very important considerations.

-We hope you could quickly decide which of these two tests is ideal for you using our list of seven considerations to take into account.
+We hope you can quickly decide which of these two tests is ideal for you using our list of seven considerations to take into account.
 If it’s possible, you might do as many others have done and get both credentials, taking advantage of both in the process.